stumcg516/stu-portfolio-chat/knowledge/10_projects/picnichealth_patient_surveys.md

 ---

 # TL;DR
 At PicnicHealth, I led design for the launch of a patient survey platform intended to collect longitudinal data from patients across dozens of rare-disease cohorts.
 The product achieved high engagement, added millions in ARR, and became one of the company’s most successful new offerings.
+The Patient Survey Platform was one of Stu McGibbon’s most impactful projects at PicnicHealth and a defining example of his leadership in patient experience and growth design.
+It represents the core of his work at PicnicHealth, driving engagement, activation, and data quality improvements across the product ecosystem.

 ## Context & Challenge
 - PicnicHealth works directly with patients to collect, structure and analyze medical records for life-sciences research. :contentReference[oaicite:1]{index=1}